emansajjad/emansajjad/README.md

 ## 🚧 Projects

 Here are some of the projects I've worked on:
-- **[Application Development](https://github.com/emansajjad/Application-Development)**: A collection of mobile applications built using Flutter.
+- **[Application Development](https://github.com/emansajjad/Application-Development)**: A collection of mobile application concepts used in Flutter.
 - **[Flutter Login Screen](https://github.com/emansajjad/Flutter_login_screen)**: A sleek and responsive login screen built with Flutter.
 - **[Internship Pakistan - Flutter Tasks](https://github.com/emansajjad/IP-Flutter-Development24-Tasks)**: Tasks completed during my internship in Flutter development.